rcazzara/seldovia/_people/Nutbeem_Alice_Larsen.md

 fishing industry and the mining industry in -- out in Unga.

 So she had a lot of great stories to tell.
-And she was a wonderful, loving person and a very dear friend of my mom’s.
+And she was a wonderful, loving person and a very dear friend of my momâ€™s.

 Alice lived up the slough, and she had -- her -- the original house that her and Ted built was a tent.
 So it was one of those white canvas tents.

-And then they just added wood around it, and so it really wasn’t insulated, because when the wind blows, it would -- inside, you could see the tent moving.
+And then they just added wood around it, and so it really wasnâ€™t insulated, because when the wind blows, it would -- inside, you could see the tent moving.
 But it was warm and cozy in there.
 There was a great little enamel stove.

-And it didn’t have a bathroom, and then it had one little area that was like the bedroom.
+And it didnâ€™t have a bathroom, and then it had one little area that was like the bedroom.
 And we loved being able to stay over there because she had --

-When she was sixteen years old, she got this featherbed that was made out of feathers from Unga, and she would fluff that featherbed up and then she’d let us come and spend the night.
+When she was sixteen years old, she got this featherbed that was made out of feathers from Unga, and she would fluff that featherbed up and then sheâ€™d let us come and spend the night.
 And we got to sleep in the featherbed and always loved that.

 And then she had this little table by the one window in her house, and